Lairizzle/rizzforge/content/posts/moving-sucks/index.md

 ## Applied Knowledge

 One problem I always seem to face when learning languages is spending a ton of time learning and then I am not sure what to create with it.
 A while ago I had purchased a wireless headset and at the time I did not realize the dongle did not have the Chatmix volume knob inline.
-This proved to be an issue on Linux as the drivers to control it were of course proprietary and available on Linux.
+This proved to be an issue on Linux as the drivers to control it were of course proprietary and not available on Linux.
 Initially I found a solution that was written in Python and after forking and modifying it, it seemed to work pretty well.
 As someone who was learning Rust, there was only one thing I could...

 ## Rewrite it in Rust